Projects Funded

 Fibromyalgia is more than just a painful disorder.
 Almost all patients experience profound fatigue and sleep disorder … and for many, depression makes matters worse.
 The ability of CES to improve this array of symptoms is part of the AFSA-funded portion of the study.

 Structural brain abnormalities have also been documented in fibromyalgia patients.
-Prior studies show that the gray matter volume of the insula is increased in fibromyalgia.
-The insula is tasked with prioritizing all sensory inputs to the brain and is hyperactive in patients with fibromyalgia.
-Using structural MRI data collected before and after CES treatment, Woodbury hopes to show that the gray matter volume of the insula decreases.
+Prior studies show that the gray matter volume of the insula is increased in fibromyalgia.1 The insula is tasked with prioritizing all sensory inputs to the brain and is hyperactive in patients with fibromyalgia.
+Using structural MRI data collected before and after CES treatment, Woodbury hopes to show that the insula’s gray matter volume decreases in fibromyalgia patients.
 In addition, she will look to see how it correlates with symptom improvements.

 “Going back to the office building analogy, we can think of MRS as an ‘Office Supply Check,’” says Woodbury.
 “It’s like a system for checking the supplies and air quality in different departments.
 In fibromyalgia, some departments might have a stockpile or shortage of supplies.
 Other departments might have poor air quality (reflecting inflammation).”